-- (A) the court shall not direct the entry of an order or judgment based upon the magistrate's recommendations until the expiration of the time for filing exceptions, and, if exceptions are timely filed, until the court rules on the exceptions; and - (B) if exceptions are not timely filed, the court may direct the entry of the order or judgment as recommended by the magistrate.

-(2) Immediate Orders

-This subsection does not apply to the entry of orders in contempt proceedings.
-If a magistrate finds that extraordinary circumstances exist and recommends that an order be entered immediately, the court shall review the file and any exhibits and the magistrate's findings and recommendations and shall afford the parties an opportunity for oral argument.
-The court may accept, reject, or modify the magistrate's recommendations and issue an immediate order.
+(A) the court shall not direct the entry of an order or judgment based upon the magistrate's recommendations until the expiration of the time for filing exceptions and, if exceptions are timely filed, until the court rules on the exceptions; and (B) if exceptions are not timely filed, the court may direct the entry of the order or judgment as recommended by the magistrate or take other appropriate action.
+(2) Immediate Orders This subsection does not apply to the entry of orders in contempt proceedings.
+If a magistrate finds that extraordinary circumstances exist and recommends that an order be entered immediately, the court shall review the file, any exhibits, and the magistrate's findings and recommendations and shall afford the parties an opportunity for oral argument.
+After the opportunity for oral argument has been provided, the court may accept, reject, or modify the magistrate's recommendations and issue an immediate order.
 An order entered under this subsection remains subject to a later determination by the court on exceptions.

-(3) Contempt Orders

-(A) On Recommendation by the Magistrate

-On the recommendation by the magistrate that an individual be found in contempt, the court may hold a hearing and direct the entry of an order at any time.
+(3) Contempt Orders (A) On Recommendation by the Magistrate On the recommendation by the magistrate that an individual be found in contempt, the court may hold a hearing and direct the entry of an order at any time.
 The order may not include a sanction of incarceration.

-(B) Following a De Novo Hearing

-Upon a referral from the magistrate pursuant to section (d) of this Rule, the court shall hold a de novo hearing and enter any appropriate order.
+(B) Following a De Novo Hearing Upon a referral from the magistrate pursuant to section (d) of this Rule, the court shall hold a de novo hearing and enter any appropriate order.